-On this day 50 years ago, the Beatles released the song “All You Need Is Love.”
-On June 25, 1967, they participated in the Our World TV show which used the recently constructed satellite system and broadcast their performance across the globe.
+On June 25, 1967, The Beatles released the song “All You Need Is Love.”
+At that time they participated in the Our World TV show which used the recently constructed satellite system and broadcast their performance across the globe.
 Beatles drummer Ringo Starr said later,

 “It was the first worldwide satellite broadcast ever,”